geochurch/www_personalgenomes_org/README.md

 In the future, you should run the `workon www_pg_org` command whenever you work on and run this code.

-### Set up MySQL (untested for Mac) ###
+### Initialize the database ###

-1. **(Root user action)** Install MySQL server: `sudo apt-get install mysql-server`
-2. Log in to MySQL as root: `mysql -u root -p`
-3. Within MySQL, create the new database: `CREATE DATABASE www_personalgenomes_org;`
-4. Within MySQL, add the user to access the database:
-`grant all privileges on www_personalgenomes_org.* to pgorg@localhost identified by 'glassworks';`
-5. Edit `www_personalgenomes_org/settings.py` in the project tree: change the database password to the one you actually used in the previous step.
-6. Navigate to the top directory in the project and initialize the database by running: `python manage.py syncdb`.
+Navigate to the top directory in the project and initialize the database by running: `python manage.py syncdb`.
 This will prompt you to create a superuser for Django's auth system, go ahead and do that too.

 Running the site